AriFordsham/GHCWiki/records.md

 ### Nonextensible records with polymorphic selection & update

 The ideas in "first class record types" still work in the case of nonextensible records.
 Using a simplified version of Labels [\#2104](https://gitlab.haskell.org//ghc/ghc/issues/2104) we can implement truly polymorphic selection and update, which would be more expressive than TDNR and wouldn't need a whole new type resolution mechanism.
-Here is a concrete proposal:
+Here is a concrete proposal (Barney Hilken); see also [Records/OverloadedRecordFields](records/overloaded-record-fields):

 1. Introduce a built-in class `Label`, whose members are strings at the type level.
 We need a notation for them; I will use double single quotes, so `''string''` is treated as if it was defined by